-We were able to follow the Walker’s Haute Book by Kev Reynolds (2019 Edition) without ever needing to backtrack.
+We were able to follow the Walker’s Haute Book by Kev Reynolds (the sixth edition from 2019; there is now an updated version) without ever needing to backtrack.
 But there were a few times during this stage we felt a little more clarification would have helped so we are providing that clarification here based on our experience.
 These notes were taken related to following Stage 10A, including what the book refers to as the “steep descent” to Zinal.

 Barrage de Moiry to Col de Sorebois: